 For the past 28 years downtown Detroit has held an annual Race for the Cure event to help raise funds in the battle against cancer.
 This isn’t happening this year due to COVID-19, so the event is going virtual.
 Now dubbed “Pink It Out,” the new program is planning virtual activities every Monday this month.
 Usually the race draws nearly 10,000 participants, and raised nearly $600,000 last year.
 Organizers are now expecting at $400,000 gap, which Pink It Out is hoping to help close.

 Visit the Oakland County website to view updated numbers on how your area has been affected by COVID-19.
 You can search the interactive map by clicking on your location, or typing in your zip code.
-Recent data shows a total of 7,475 cases in the county, and 849 deaths.
+Recent data shows a total of 7,752 cases in the county, and 849 deaths.
 This makes only 16 new cases and 6 deaths throughout the county in the past 24+ hours.

 Pages: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68